theuerse/emulation_lib-example-scenarios/ansible_host_setup/README.txt

 192.168.0.11 ... node #2

 "nfd" is the user account, which is present on all nodes.
+# If the used username on your nodes differs, please change following files to fit this:
+vim platform/roles/node/tasks/main.yml  # "owner: nfd"  "group: nfd" vim platform/hosts.txt
+# and the config file called "example.config.py" referenced by scenario files
+# e.g. vim ../hello-world/example.config

 #
 # On the gateway: